robotacon/Color.More/README.md

 ![Screenshot](https://github.com/robotacon/Color.More/raw/master/logo.png)

-Provides additional functions for Mootools Color.
+Provides additional functions for MooTools Color.

 How to use
 ----------